servable-community/servable-dashboard/README.md

 | Node.js 16 | 16.17.0        | April 2024  | ✅ Yes        |
 | Node.js 18 | 18.9.0         | May 2025    | ✅ Yes        |

-## Configuring Parse Dashboard
+## Configuring Servable Dashboard

 ### File

 You can also start the dashboard from the command line with a config file.
-To do this, create a new file called `parse-dashboard-config.json` inside your local Parse Dashboard directory hierarchy.
+To do this, create a new file called `parse-dashboard-config.json` inside your local Servable Dashboard directory hierarchy.
 The file should match the following format:

 ```json
 {